-After graduating from Franklin High School, after two years he became a VISTA volunteer in Harlem (1966-1967) and worked with poor youth.
-After completing his service obligation to VISTA, he returned to the University of Washington where he was one of the original founders of the Black Student Union (BSU).
+Councilmember Gossett is a graduate of Franklin High School, and after two years at the University of Washington, he became a VISTA volunteer in Harlem (1966-1967) and worked with poor youth and families.
+Following his service obligation to VISTA, he returned to University of Washington where he was one of the original founders of the Black Student Union (BSU).
 As a respected student activist, he fought to eliminate racial discrimination and increase the enrollment of African Americans and other students of color at the University.
 After graduation, he became the first supervisor of the Black Student Division, in the Office of Minority Affairs.

 Councilmember Gossett has traveled around the world in various community and political capacities.
-As a community activist, he has traveled to Japan, Canada, Russia, and Nicaragua.
-He has represented the King County Council on various trade missions to many countries in Asia (India, Singapore, Malaysia, Indonesia, Thailand, Cambodia, Vietnam, China, and South Korea), several countries in South America and South Africa, and most recently, Kent County in England.
+As a community activist, he traveled to Japan, Canada, Russia, and Nicaragua.
+He represented the King County Council on various trade missions to many countries in Asia (India, Singapore, Malaysia, Indonesia, Thailand, Cambodia, Vietnam, China, and South Korea), several countries in South America and South Africa, and most recently, Kent County in England.

 Councilmember Gossett is a dynamic speaker, prolific writer, administrator and political activist.
 He has the ability to motivate and inspire people of all races and walks of life.
 He is dedicated to the cause of equal rights and economic freedom for all people.

 He is married with three adult children and three beloved grandchildren.